nejla/auth-service/SAML.md

     signed assertions. (the "realm certificate")
   * `config`: a simple "key=value" encoded configuration for the instance, with the following fields:
+  * `request-signing.key.pem` (optional): RSA private key file for signing authn requests.
+If this file is missing, requests signing is disabled.

 |Option|Required|Type|Default|Description|
 |------|--------|----|-------|-----------|